Git-Shreyas-Nayak/cryptonite_taskphase_shreyas/Over the wire/Bandit/Level 05 --> 06.md

 ## Procedure
-i started the challenge by reading in OverTheWire. then i went to the terminal and connected to it. by putting `ssh bandit @bandit5.labs.overthewire.org -p 2220` and password as `4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw` then i typed `find . -type f -size 1033c -exec file {} \; | grep -i 'text' | grep -v 'executable'`. this finds the file which has size 1033c which is not executable and is in text.
+i started the challenge by reading in OverTheWire. then i went to the terminal and connected to it. by putting `ssh bandit5@bandit.labs.overthewire.org -p 2220` and password as `4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw` then i typed `find . -type f -size 1033c -exec file {} \; | grep -i 'text' | grep -v 'executable'`. this finds the file which has size 1033c which is not executable and is in text.